SILO 2.2 (DRAFT)

 There is another saying advising us to, "Measure twice, cut once".
 What does this mean?

-Today our goal is going to be to create a machine that can reach something far away – we are going to build a SCISSOR ARM!
+For this activity our goal is to create a machine that can reach something far away – we are going to build a SCISSOR ARM!
 The materials available for use are listed below.
 A major part of the design process is selecting the right materials for the task, so note that not all of these are required – it is up to you to pick what will best accomplish the task!

 *Give students 20 minutes to build their scissor arm*